-Crowdsourcing—Plugging into the wisdom of the crowd has been added to your bookmarks.
+Crowdsourcing—Plugging into the wisdom of the crowd has been saved

 Crowdsourcing is not a new phenomenon, but thanks to advances in technology, it has never been easier to reach people and solicit their ideas.

 Crowdsourcing is an approach to harnessing the power of individuals to work to solve problems in a decentralized way.

 How do you feed a hungry army of over 600,000 battle-hardened troops scattered across a continent?
 Though Napoleon may have been the dominant force in Europe in 1810, the fate of his expanding empire depended on solving this national dilemma.
 In the face of food shortages and transportation challenges that left food scarce and at risk of spoilage, Napoleon recognized the urgency of this issue and called upon the French public to help by offering a 12,000-franc prize to anyone who could produce a viable solution for preserving perishables.
 A Parisian chef rose to the challenge and developed a method that helped satisfy the Grand Army’s appetite.1 This invention sparked the modern canning movement, though unfortunately for the French, the can opener was not invented until 40 years later—by an Englishman, no less.2

 Tapping into the wisdom of the masses, or crowdsourcing, finds solutions to complex problems by engaging the aid of a multitude of individuals.
 It is not a new phenomenon, but thanks to advances in technology, it has never been easier to reach people and solicit their ideas.
 Recognizing the inherent opportunities in using the crowd, including low costs, public engagement, and innovation, the White House has encouraged federal agencies to use challenges and prizes to crowdsource new ideas for government.3 But while some agencies have had great success with their efforts, others have yet to effectively tap into the energy of the crowd.